 Symptoms progress with age and typically become severe when your pet reaches 1 year.

 Luckily, there are lots of ways to help your buddy!
 One of the most important things you can do for your pet (brachycephalic or not!) is help them maintain a healthy weight.
 Being overweight can add pressure to an already strained airway.

 One of the major causes of airway obstruction in brachycephalic breeds is stenotic nares (or narrow nostrils), which can be corrected surgically.
-Our veterinarians can advise you on whether your buddy is a good candidate for either or both surgeries.
+Our veterinarians can advise you on whether your buddy is a good candidate for this procedure.

 Stenotic nares is an extremely common congenital narrowing of the nostrils.
 Imagine trying to breathe through a pinched nose and you'll get an idea of how a dog with stenotic nares feels with every breath!
 The good news is the correction of stenotic nares is simple and minimally invasive.
 It can be done at the same time as another surgery such as spay and neuter or it may be recommended along with elongated soft palate correction.
 The wings on either side of the nostril are snipped to widen the opening and ease breathing.
 Most brachycephalic breeds have some degree of stenosis and could benefit from evaluation for this procedure.